Talentica/AndroidWithKotlin/README.md

 #### 4. sqlitedatabase: A simple sqlite database app with mock server which handles user(friend) search and logs the queries into local database.
 A good app to understand RxAndroid in kotlin.
 #### 5. videostreaming: A live RTSP video streaming app with custom media controls.(Better run this app on physical device)
 #### 6. customcamera: This is a MVP pattern, custom camera app with flash support.
 The home screen is a gridview which shows clicked photos.
 Dagger 2 implementation added.
+#### 7. o_notifications: This is a MVP pattern, android-O notifications.
+The home screen provides simple way to create notification channels and notifications.
+By default there are 2 notification groups “Personal” and “Business”.

 More to come in future :octocat: :star2: